mylabpcb/myCPU/pages/en/mycpu/downloads/datasheets.md

 hero_darken: false
 ---

-Below you can find a download link to a zip file with all the datasheets related to the most common components used in the design of myCPU.
+Below you can find a link to all the datasheets related to the most common components used in the design of myCPU.
 Mostly related to ICs but also someones related to special components.
 {: style="text-align: justify"}

-<a class="button is-primary is-light" href="{{ site.baseurl }}/downloads/datasheets/datasheets.zip">Download Datasheets ZIP file</a>
+<a class="button is-primary is-light" href="https://github.com/mylabpcb/myCPU/tree/master/Datasheets" target="_blank">Download Datasheets</a>